 2kg x 30 ㎠ (900) = 1800

-That’s four times more force acting on your shoulders because the kettlebell is now swinging at the end of your arm.
+That’s four times more force acting on your body because the kettlebell is now swinging at the end of your arm.
 That’s a huge increase.

 You don’t even need additional weight to cause issues.